-It is absolutely true that poison ivy ALWAYS grows with "leaves of three".
+It is true that poison ivy ALWAYS grows with "leaves of three."

 What's a Witch?

-Here's one definition: Women thought to have evil magic powers.
+Women thought to have magic evil powers.
 They are popularly depicted as wearing a black cloak and pointed hat, and flying on a broomstick

 Poirot: Halloween Party Music (2010) - "Secret Garden" - Also known as "Magic Garden"

 With the dubious help of the grisly old village witch and the wildly speculative mystery writer Ariadne Oliver, Poirot investigates old sins and discovers connections between a years-old stabbing and the creation of a Quarry garden.